athornton/rpgexperiments/Fallout/Fallout-rules.md

 aiming bonus.
 You cannot use both a scope and a Pip-Boy to aim; it's one or the other.

+#### Ammunition

+There are three ranges of ammunition capacity: `plenty`, `some`, and `3-2-1`.
+What these mean are:

+* At `plenty` and `some`, you roll each time you fire a shot.  `Plenty` rolls a d20 for small, single-shot arms, and d12 for automatic or heavy weaponry.
+If you roll a `1` your ammo capacity decreases to `some`.

+* At `some` you roll a d6 (d4 for automatic or heavy weaponry).
+If you roll a `1`, your ammo capacity decreases to `3-2-1`.

+* `3-2-1` is how many shots (or bursts, for auto) you have left.

+This works out to, on average, 20 shots from small arms from "plenty", and

+Ammo basically comes in units of "one or two loose rounds", "a clip", and "a box".
+These represent `3-2-1`, `some`, and `plenty`.

+* If your current amount of ammo is less than what you find, you now have what you found.

+* If you are in `3-2-1` and you find loose rounds, if your total ammo count is 4 or greated, you have `some`.

+* If you have `some` and you find a clip, roll d6.
+On a `6`, you now have `plenty`; otherwise, you still have `some`.

 #### Splash damage

 Out to the first splash range increment, remove the highest die from the